BrianWill/pigeon/docs/go-pigeon-reference.md

 ### lists

-Lists in StaticPigeon must be 'homogenous', meaning a single list can store only one type of thing, *e.g.* a list of integers can only store integers, a list of booleans can only store booleans, a list of strings can only store strings, *etc.*
+Lists in GoPigeon must be 'homogenous', meaning a single list can store only one type of thing, *e.g.* a list of integers can only store integers, a list of booleans can only store booleans, a list of strings can only store strings, *etc.*

 For every list, we must denote the type of the list.
 This type is then enforced by the compiler in `get` and `set` operations on the list: